dennispr/WorkToDo/README.md

 # hiring another person
 * see hr notes
+* Add bryce to this

 # Backend
 * set up multi factor
 * talk to Lee, remove other accounts
+* Next round of updates should include age gate
+* Have the skip avatarMaker button appear w/o timer?

-# Add notes to the digital notes doc??? - what Drop said etc
+# Add notes to the digital notes doc??? - what Droo said etc

 # Two moos - Low end device test